Cookietank/OpenAuth/README.md

 1. Click the macOS download button above and download the latest **`OpenAuth_vX.X.X_macOS.dmg`** file.
 2. Double-click the downloaded `.dmg` file to open it.
 3. Drag the **OpenAuth** shield icon into the **Applications** folder right next to it.
-4. Open your Mac's Applications folder and find OpenAuth.
+4. Open your Mac's Applications folder and double-click OpenAuth.

 > 🛑 **"Developer cannot be verified" Popup?**
-> Apple has strict security for apps not downloaded from the App Store.
-If you double-click the app normally, Apple will block it from opening.
+> Apple has strict security for apps not downloaded directly from the Mac App Store.
+When you try to open it the first time, macOS will block it.
+Here is how to allow it in 10 seconds:
-> * **The Fix:** Hold the `Control` key on your keyboard and click the OpenAuth app (or just **Right-Click** it), then select **Open** from the menu.
-When the warning pops up, click the **Open** button. *(You only have to do this trick on the very first launch!)*
+>
+> 1. On the popup warning, click **Done** (or **Cancel**).
+> 2. Open your Mac's **System Settings** (the gear icon) and click **Privacy & Security** on the left menu.
+> 3. Scroll down until you see the *Security* section.
+You will see a message saying OpenAuth was blocked.
+> 4. Click the **Open Anyway** button next to that message.
+> 5. Use your Touch ID or Mac password to confirm, and click **Open** on the final popup!
+>
+> *(Note: You only have to do this once!
+After this, it will open normally forever).*

 ---